Ancient Naval Artillery: Catapults and Beyond

 Limitations and Tactical Use

 Despite their ingenuity, ancient ship-mounted artillery suffered from severe constraints.
 The limited size and stability of wooden warships meant that only light torsion engines could be carried.
 Heavy catapults often caused structural stress, and accuracy was poor on a moving vessel.
 As a result, naval engagements remained dominated by boarding actions and ramming tactics.
 Artillery was used mainly to soften enemy crews or damage rigging before the decisive grapple, not to sink ships at range.
+The standard tactic was to rush alongside and pound the enemy with a volley of bolts or stones, then board before they could recover.

 A notable exception was the corvus (boarding bridge) used by the Romans, which turned sea battles into land-style melees.
 While not artillery, it reflects the era’s focus on closing with the enemy rather than standing off.
 The technological ceiling of torsion weapons would not be broken until the medieval period brought new materials and concepts.